ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/type_expansion/dp-type_expansion.md

 # Fairy Type <br/> <sup>*(Diamond/Pearl)*</sup>
 > Author: Lmaokai <br/>
-> Credits: Yako ([Platinum Guide](pt-type_expansion.md)) for which this guide is based one, and previous credits from that guide
+> Credits: Yako ([Platinum Guide](pt-type_expansion.md)), Mikelan98 and BagBoy ([Original guide](https://pokehacking.com/tutorials/fairypt/)), Drayano ([Another guide](https://pastebin.com/hTeS5EkD)), Mikelan98 and Nomura (ARM9 Expansion), DSPRE developers, pokeplatinum contributors, BagBoy ([Move Tester Pokétch app](https://discord.com/channels/446824489045721090/468060243688161300/1242976241347330048))

 This is a guide on how to add the Fairy Type (replacing the Mystery Type) in Diamond and Pearl, based on the [Lite Version](pt-type_expansion.md#lite-version) of Yako's Platinum Guide.
 I recommend you read through Yako's guide for more context regarding the edits, as this guide is more of a bare-bones version to inform of the equivalent Diamond/Pearl files and offsets.

 :::warning
 This guide is for the **US version** of Diamond/Pearl.

-Implementing the Fairy Type requires Arm9 expansion, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.
+Implementing the Fairy Type requires **ARM9 Expansion**, which is highly experimental for Diamond/Pearl and will not receive as much (if any) support as Platinum.

 **Please make a backup of your project before following this guide.**
 :::